 We have developed four strategies that will be our key areas of focus over the next five years.
-These strategies were developed by considering the significant factors impacting our interested and affected parties and the broader reporting environment.
+These strategies were developed by considering the significant factors impacting our stakeholders and the broader reporting environment.

 These strategies are integral to achieving our mission and vision.
 They focus on improving how we develop our standards, building our relationships, and enhancing the relevance of information reported by public sector entities.